horizon-research/systolic-array-dataflow-optimizer/README.md

 using Constrained optimization.
 You can use `--search_method` option to specify what kind of search method to use.
 We provide two different options, one is `Constrained`, which uses constrained optimization, the other one is `Exhaustive`, which uses exhaustive search.
+This command also specifies the ifmap size to be 960-576-6 (width-height-channel).

 In this command, we also provide the hardware configuration. `bufsize` specifies that the on-chip buffer size is *1572864* bytes. `memory_bandwidth` specifies the memory bandwidth is *25.6* GB/s. `sa_size` specifies that the systolic array size is *16*.
 The `bitwidth` specifies the number of bits used to represent the numerical precision for a single number.

 For details of other flags, please see the explanation below.

 The dataflow optimization will print the result as a JSON-like format.
 The example result is shown below: